mwgray/code-samples/README.md

 Similarly, when a game is shipped, every cycle counts, so being able to strip a lot of the debugging code out of the project is a necessity.
 To this end a lot of macro/template meta-programming is used to configure what code is present at compile time.

 My philosophy is to make the end code readable and the setup code complex.

+# System Desing
+* Game dev doesn't have a lot of UI options available(at least not back)
+* Would probably just get something off the shelf these days
+*

+# Logging
+* Category
+* Severity
+* Platform separation
+* Removabiltiy
+* Call location tracking

+# Binding
+* Templated
+* Runtime tweaing server
+* expose to lua

+# Scripting
+* Boot time lua configuration
+* Runtime variable updating

+# Process
+* Self containted execution contexts
+* can be done in batches
+* used in conjunctino with Dependency graph to create boot processes

+# Dependency Graph
+* Author a list of dependnecies
+* Show editor image
+* use editor to create lua file which establishes dependencies on boot

+# Singleton
+* Simple Common pattern, but almost always needed

+# Tweener
+* A simple animation tweening class
+* Collection of easing equations
+* Callbacks
+* Paremererized variables thingy

+#MVC
+* Code annotations
+* Detect dependencies
+* Code generator
+* Runtime uses subscriptsion to update dependeencies invisible to the user, be it caclcuatioed properties or views of the element

+# UI
+* Rather old UI system, but basics are there
+* Go file by file ensure a decent structure is there
+* watch out for function based events

+# Word Cache
+* point out the algorithm, describe it
+* talk about tradeoffs, not big eough for speed
+* might use a trie if written again